-Under the 2008 Farm Bill (2009 - 2013), roughly three percent (1,388 of 45,176 total CSP contracts) were awarded to socially disadvantaged farmers and ranchers, which compares of total CSP funds were awarded to socially disadvantaged farmers and ranchers, and 7 percent of total enrolled CSP acres went to socially disadvantaged farmers.
+Under the 2008 Farm Bill (2009 - 2013), roughly three percent (1,388 of 45,176 total CSP contracts) were awarded to socially disadvantaged farmers and ranchers, which compares favorably to their one percent share of all farmers and ranchers.
+Approximately 4 percent of total CSP funds were awarded to socially disadvantaged farmers and ranchers, and 7 percent of total enrolled CSP acres went to socially disadvantaged farmers.

-2008 Farm Bill, 62 percent of socially disadvantaged applicants were funded, reflecting the benefits of the set aside and separate ranking pool for the group.
+In comparison to the 53 percent of total submitted applications that were funded under the 2008 Farm Bill, 62 percent of socially disadvantaged applicants were funded, reflecting the benefits of the set aside and separate ranking pool for the group.